comixed/comixed/CONTRIBUTING.md

  * Don't end the summary line with a period - it's a title and titles don't end with a period.

 ### Tips
-* If it seems difficult to summarize what your commit does, it may be because it includes several logical changes or bug fixes, and are better split up into several commits using git add -p.
+ * If it seems difficult to summarize what your commit does, it may be because it includes more than one feature or bug fix.
+If that is the case, please consider breaking them up into multiple commits and open a separate issue for each.

 ## Commit Template